-New Zealand has some of the best mountain biking in the whole world.
+New Zealand has some of the best mountain biking in the world.
 Everything from wonderful multi-day trails to severe downhill tracks.
-But what people overseas don't know is the battle going on internally (albeit friendly) on which region in New Zealand can lay claim to the name the "Capital of New Zealand Biking".
-So many regions are developing new trails faster than you can ride them, making new areas more accessible or opening up previously private property to riders.
+But what people overseas don't know is there is a (friendly) battle going on to determine which region in New Zealand can claim the "Capital of New Zealand Biking" title.

 Rotorua is fast becoming recognised as one of New Zealand’s, and in fact the worlds, ‘go to’ mountain bike destinations.
 Made famous by the Crankworx World Tour, and ever popular community based, Rotorua Bike festival, you are sure to find a trail you will love.